 - Base Camp Manager, Base Camp cook, necessary staffs.

-- Emergency Oxygen bottles with mask and regulator.
+- Emergency Oxygen ( 3 bottles per member) with mask and regulator.

 - Common climbing equipment (necessary rope, ice bars, ice screws, etc.).